th340d/school/README.md

 1. A whitepaper which discusses the questions posed by the Mapsmap challenge in depth, then proceeds to propose a comprehensive technical solution.

-2. An simple, introductory implementation of the solution described in the whitepaper in the form of a mobile app which includes a walkthrough.
+2. An simple, introductory implementation of the solution described in the whitepaper in the form of a mobile app, which includes a walkthrough.

 3. Supplementary materials that will be referred to in the course of the walkthrough.